-July is the peak holiday season, so train tickets are sold out even few days in advance.
-We are forced to take a bus from Beijing Liuliqiao Bus station which is easy to find if you know the right exit from the metro (not our case).
+July is the peak holiday season, so train tickets are sold out even a few days in advance.
+We are forced to take a bus from Beijing Liuliqiao Bus station, which is easy to find if you know the right exit from the metro (not our case).
 But we managed to find it since there were some signs in the Latin alphabet.
-The station looks almost abandoned from the outside but inside it is pretty good, and you will find a grocery shop, toilets (not so good) and plenty of seats there.
+The station looks almost abandoned from the outside, but inside it is pretty good, and you will find a grocery shop, toilets (not so good), and plenty of seats there.
 The bus goes roughly every hour, and we managed to get tickets for the next one at 11 am for 145 CNY per person.
 Boarding was smooth, and we left on time.
-Our bus has seats with new cover however everything else is dirty or not functioning or both.
+Our bus has seats with a new cover; however, everything else is dirty or not functioning or both.
 Other buses seem to be OK, so this is maybe an exception.

 Erlian to Zamiin Uud

 Erlian at 7 am is sort of sleepy hole.
-Nevertheless, it is a relatively nice city and don’t worry to take a rest or night in there if it would be best for your schedule.
+Nevertheless, it is a relatively nice city, and don’t worry about taking a rest or night in there if it would be best for your schedule.
 The taxi driver was asking us whether we were heading to Zamiin Uud and offering a ride for 100 CNY per person.
-Based on other articles it seems to be regular price, so we accepted.
-However how it works is that taxi bring you to the place where jeeps are located, and you change to the jeep.
+Based on other articles, it seems to be a regular price, so we accepted.
+However, how it works is that taxi brings you to the place where jeeps are located, and you change to the jeep.
 It means a million km old Chinese type completely refurbished with a ducktape.
-So far it was fine, the problem started when the taxi driver asks for additional money for a ride between the train station and jeep place.
+So far, it was fine.
+The problem started when the taxi driver asks for additional money for a ride between the train station and jeep place.
 We said no, however, we gave him 10 CNY at the end.
 He was not satisfied, but we did not pay more.
 Then he argued with a jeep driver, and I think he got something extra, but in the end, everybody was pissed off, so that is not the best business strategy.

 At the border

-Border opens at 8:30 am so we waited 1 hour if somebody else joins us (one Mongolian guy did) and then we were moving to the border just in time of the opening.
+The border opens at 8:30 am, so we waited 1 hour if somebody else joins us (one Mongolian guy did), and then we were moving to the border just in time of the opening.
 The process itself is quite complicated, however easy to follow.
-We had to get off the car and went to the nice border building on the Chinese side, then waited for our driver, we presented our exit stamp in our passport to border guard and were free to go to Mongolia border.
+We had to get off the car and went to the nice border building on the Chinese side, then waited for our driver, we presented our exit stamp in our passport to the border guard and were free to go to Mongolia border.
 The process was the same there, just waiting for our jeep was sort of long, and the building was not so nice.
-Worth to mention there were 5 or 6 ATM’s at the border building, therefore, there was no need to exchange money before crossing the border.
+Worth to mention, there were 5 or 6 ATM’s at the border building.
+Therefore, there was no need to exchange money before crossing the border.